ixchelgzlzr/solanaceae_repo/README.md

 This repository contains the data and the code necessary to replicate the results and figures of this paper.
 The respitory contains both RevBayes and R code.
 Below are details on the organization og the files and instructions to run the analyses.

-We also provide some output files that can be useful for future analyses that want to sample from our posterior tree traces.

 ## Data